TheItsProjects/ItsPrompt/README.md

 *In case of `expand`, the first character of the `str` will be used as its key.*

-If an option is given as a `OptionsWithId`, the first value will be the option name, the second value the option id to return.
+If an option is given as a `OptionWithId`, the first value will be the option name, the second value the option id to return.

 The last value is only usable in expand options.